viktorexe/portfolio_website1/README.md

 ## Overview

-This repository contains all the necessary code to run a professional resume website for Vansh Sharma.
+This repository contains all the necessary code to run a professional resume website.
 It includes:
 - **HTML:** Semantic and well-structured markup.
 - **CSS:** Modern, responsive, and animated styling.
 - **JavaScript:** Smooth scrolling and dynamic animations (such as progress bars).